OrienteerBAP/Orienteer-Guidebook/about_orienteer.md

 ##What is Orienteer
 Orienteer is a platform for developing business applications of any complexity: CRM, ERP, CMS, BPM, mobile apps, web site back-end etc.

-**Technically**, Orienteer is a Java Servlet 3.1 web application built on top of the <a href="http://orientdb.com/" target=blank>OrientDB database</a>.
+Technically, Orienteer is a Java Servlet 3.1 web application built on top of the <a href="http://orientdb.com/" target=blank>OrientDB database</a>.
 OrientDB is NoSQL based database and implements the [document-graph approach](http://orientdb.com/docs/last/Tutorial-Introduction-to-the-NoSQL-world.html).
 This approach suits best for today's trends in data management  and provides high performance, scalability, productivity and flexibility.

 ##Orienteer key benefits